syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   // Convert the workbook.
   ExcelToPdfConverter converter = new ExcelToPdfConverter(workbook);

   // Print the converted PDF document. converter.Print();
 }
 {% endhighlight %}

 {% highlight vb %}

 Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel Dim workbook As IWorkbook = application.Workbooks.Open("Excel.xlsx")

-  ' Convert the workbook.
+  'Convert the workbook.
   Dim converter As ExcelToPdfConverter = New ExcelToPdfConverter(workbook)

-  ' Print the converted PDF document. converter.Print()
+  'Print the converted PDF document. converter.Print()
 End Using
 {% endhighlight %}

 {% highlight UWP %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight Xamarin %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}